-Nexteer Automotive Group Limited (the Company) together with its subsidiaries are collectively referred to as we, us, our, Nexteer, Nexteer, Automotive or the Group.
-Nexteer Automotive is a global leader in advanced steering and driveline systems, advanced driver assistance systems (ADAS) and autonomous vehicle enabling technologies.
-Inhouse development and full integration of hardware, software and electronics give Nexteer a competitive advantage as a full service supplier.
+Nexteer Automotive Group Limited (the Company) together with its subsidiaries are collectively referred to as we, us, our, Nexteer, Nexteer Automotive or the Group.
+Nexteer Automotive is a global leader in advanced steering and driveline systems, advanced driver assistance systems (ADAS) and autonomous driving (AD) enabling technologies.
+In-house development and full integration of hardware, software and electronics give Nexteer a competitive advantage as a full-service supplier.

-As a leader in intuitive motion control - our vision is to leverage strengths in advanced steering and driveline systems.
-We maintain product focus on electric power steering (EPS) systems, a socially responsible technology that offers automakers increased fuel economy and reduced emissions.
-Nexteer Automotive has put more than 50 million EPS units on the road since 1999, saving more than 5 billion gallons of fuel, enough to fill the equivalent of 40 billion water bottles.
+As a leader in intuitive motion control, our continued focus and drive is to leverage strengths in advanced steering and driveline systems that provide value-added solutions to our customers.
+We maintain product focus on electric power steering (EPS) systems - a socially responsible technology that offers automakers increased fuel economy and reduced emissions.
+As just one example, Nexteer Automotive has put more than 60 million EPS units on the road since 1999, saving enough fuel to fill the equivalent of 48 billion 16-oz. water bottles.

-Our ability to integrate our systems seamlessly into automotive original equipment manufacturers' (OEM) vehicles is a testament of our 110-year heritage of vehicle integration expertise and product craftsmanship.
-Our culture inspires employees to achieve personal and corporate growth by focusing on the Company's core values across all aspects of the enterprise: people, operational excellence and enterprise growth.
+Our ability to seamlessly integrate our systems into automotive original equipment manufacturers' (OEM) vehicles is a testament to our more than 110-year heritage of vehicle integration expertise and product craftsmanship.
+Our culture inspires employees to achieve personal and corporate growth by focusing on the Company's core values across all aspects of the Company: people, operational excellence and enterprise growth.